Television: Who Invented What – and When?

 In The Beginning…

-For decades, the historical record was devoid of references to Philo Farnsworth.
-After nearly a century since his invention changed the world, it is still entirely possible to open an encyclopedia or click onto a website and read that electronic television began when “Vladimir Zworykin invented the Iconoscope for RCA in 1923 …” – a single sentence that contains at least three historical errors.
-The most conspicuous error – the 1923 date – falsely pins Zworykin’s name chronologically before Farnsworth’s 1927 patent filing, rendering Farnsworth to the status of “another contributor” in the field.
+The historical record is mostly devoid of references to Farnsworth.
+Though the oversight has begun to improve in recent years, it is still entirely possible to read that electronic television began when “Vladimir Zworykin invented the Iconoscope for RCA in 1923”—a sentence that manages to contain no less than three historical inaccuracies.
+The most conspicuous error—the “1923” date—fixes Zworykin’s name chronologically before Farnsworth’s 1927 patent filing, and often renders Farnsworth to the status of “another contributor” in the field.

 Before that date, television was the province of Newtonian electro-mechanical engineers who employed spinning disks and mirrors in their crude attempts to scan, transmit, and reassemble a moving image.
 The inventions of Jenkins, Ives, Alexanderson, Baird, and others are all similar in their reliance on the spiral-perforated, spinning disk first proposed in the 1880s by the German Paul Nipkow.
-Those guys had some success making it work, but they did not have the right idea.
-Their contraptions were engineering marvels, but something entirely new was needed before television was really going to work.
+These 19th century contraptions were engineering marvels in their own quaint way, but they were not the sort of 20thcentury breakthrough that real television required.

-In 1927, Farnsworth transmitted an “electrical image” without the use of any mechanics whatsoever.
-In one of the first triumphs of relativistic science, Farnsworth replaced the spinning disks and mirrors with the electron itself, an object so small and light that it could be deflected back and forth within a vacuum tube tens of thousands of times per second.
-Farnsworth was the first to form, focus and manipulate an electron beam.
-That accomplishment represents a breakthrough of epic proportions, a truly quantum leap in what mankind can do with subatomic particles.
+On September 7, 1927, Philo T. Farnsworth demonstrated for the first time that it was possible to transmit an “electrical image” without the use of any mechanical contrivances whatsoever.
+In one of the very first triumphs of Albert Einstein’s cosmology, Farnsworth replaced the spinning disks and mirrors with the electron itself, an object so small and light that it could be deflected back and forth within a vacuum tube tens of thousands of times per second.
+Farnsworth was the first to focus and manipulate an electron beam, and that accomplishment represents an epic breakthrough in what humans can do with quantum particles and forces.

 What About Zworykin?